 Ron graduated from Multnomah University in Portland, Oregon, and from Boston University in Massachusetts.
 They have three children: Hudson, Josiah, and Grace.

-Grant is married to his high school sweetheart Lorna.
-In high school Lorna told Grant that they would someday be missionaries; he was hesitant to believe her.
-In the summer of 2001 Grant joined the U.S. Air Force effectively becoming a missionary to the military communities he would be stationed with.
-Lorna and Grant were married in 2002 and are blessed with three amazing boys, Gideon and Ephram, and Judah.
-Since God saved Grant as a teenager he has firmly believed in worship as a way of life as outlined in 1 Corinthians 10:31 “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
-God also put a great desire for music on Grant’s heart and the desire to connect our mind and affections to the God of the universe through music.
-Grant has been leading worship through song for various churches and parachurch ministries for the past 18 years.
-He felt called in early 2016 to partner with the Ransoms and Fuglers in the planting of Pillar Church of Okinawa by leading the weekly gathering in worship through song and I have loved this church family ever since.
+Hi, I'm Grant.
+I am married to my high school sweetheart, Lorna.
+In high school Lorna said that we would someday be missionaries; I was pretty hesitant to believe her.
+But...in the summer of 2001 I enlisted in the U.S. Air Force and effectively became a missionary to the military communities that we would be stationed with.
+Lorna and I tied the knot in 2002 and we are blessed with three amazing boys, Gideon, Ephram, and Judah.
+Since God saved me as a teenager, I have firmly believed in worship as a way of life as outlined in 1 Corinthians 10:31 “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
+God also put a great desire for music in my heart and the desire to connect our mind and affections to the God of the universe through music.
+I have been leading worship through song for various churches and parachurch ministries since the late 1990's.
+In early 2016 I felt called to be a partner with the planting of Pillar Church of Okinawa by leading the weekly gathering in worship through song and I have loved this church family ever since.
 I retired from the Air Force in 2021 and have not looked back, but look forward to what God is doing through us all at Pillar here in Okinawa.

 Lead Preaching Pastor